A call to arms: making the case for more reusable libraries: Reusable Libraries

-Still, the main focus of modular design is typically on the silo itself---such as the electronic structure program developed.
-Modules in ``siloed'' packages are often little more than glorified compulation units: they are used to enhance the maintainability of the silo, while interoperability is not a consideration at all.
-Most recently introduced program packages are still developed within this silo mentality.
+The problem here is that the main focus of modular design is typically on the silo itself---such as the electronic structure program developed.
+Modules in ``siloed'' packages are often little more than glorified compilation units: they are used to enhance the maintainability of the silo, while interoperability is not a consideration at all.
+An overwhelming majority of recently introduced program packages are still developed within this silo mentality.

 Although all reusable software is modular, not all modular software is reusable.
 Modularity and interoperability---the theme of this Journal of Chemical Physics special issue---are merely two aspects of reusable software, which is what we are missing.
 The key thing to recognize is that there are many tasks in electronic structure calculations, for example, where the algorithm is generally applicable and could be implemented in a reusable library.